influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## enable TLS only if any of the other options are specified.
   # tls_enable = true

+  ## This option allows you to report the status of prometheus requests.
+  # enable_request_metrics = false

   ## Control pod scraping based on pod namespace annotations
   ## Pass and drop here act like tagpass and tagdrop, but instead
   ## of filtering metrics they filters pod candidates for scraping